-ICS Attacks
+1) ICS Attacks:

-Legacy communication channels.
-As we mentioned above, dial-up connections provide direct access to field devices and sometimes their security are overlooked.
-In 2005, billing information of a water utility was accessed by exploiting the dial-up connection in a canal system [153].
+a) Legacy communication channels: As we mentioned above, dial-up connections provide direct access to field devices and sometimes their security is overlooked.
+In 2005, billing information of a water utility was accessed by exploiting the dial-up connection in a canal system [159].
 Although this attack did not have a physical impact, it could have, due to the control capabilities provided by the dial-up connection.

-Disgruntled insiders.
-A huge financial loss for utility companies with undesired environmental impacts could result from attacking a water and sewage system.
-In 2000, an exemployee intentionally disrupted the operations of a sewage treatment system in Maroochy Water Services in Queensland, Australia.
-The attacker exploited his knowledge, as a previously-legitimate insider, to change configurations in pumping stations using a laptop and a radio transmitter.
-The consequence of the attack caused a huge amount of raw sewage to flood into the streets and taint the environment [143].
+b) Disgruntled insiders: A huge financial loss for utility companies with undesired environmental impacts could result from attacking a water and sewage system.
+In 2000, an ex-employee intentionally disrupted the operations of a sewage treatment system in Maroochy Water Services in Queensland, Australia.
+The attacker exploited his knowledge, as a previously legitimate insider, to change configurations in pumping stations using a laptop and a radio transmitter.
+The consequence of the attack caused a huge amount of raw sewage to flood into the streets and taint the environment [149].

-Modbus worm.
-Fovino et al. [116] presented an alarming work on targeted malware.
+c) Modbus worm: Fovino et al. [121] presented an alarming work on targeted malware.
 The authors crafted malware that exploits the lack of authentication and integrity vulnerabilities in Modbus protocol.
-The worm aims to perform two attacks: DoS, by identifying sensors or actuators and sending them DoS-inducing messages, and command injection, by sending unauthorized commands to the sensors or actuators.
+The worm aims to perform two attacks: 1) DoS, by identifying sensors or actuators and sending them DoS-inducing messages and 2) command injection, by sending unauthorized commands to the sensors or actuators.

-Malware.
-Some malware targets specific systems to achieve goals like traffic interception and interruption of operations.
+d) Malware: Some malware targets specific systems to achieve goals like traffic interception and interruption of operations.
 They exploit software vulnerabilities in applications that manage control field devices.
 A well-known example is Stuxnet.
 This attack is considered one of the most sophisticated attacks on ICS that clearly embodies cyberwar.
-Stuxnet exploits software vulnerabilities to achieve physical consequences [166].
-Because the targeted networks were off the Internet, it is believed that the delivery mechanism was a USB stick.
-The attack can be generally summarized into two phases: 1) spreading and determining targets and 2) PLCs hijacking [83].
-The first step was realized by exploiting two zero-day Windows vulnerabilities, i.e, one in the shared printing server and the other was in Windows Server Service.
+Stuxnet exploits software vulnerabilities to achieve physical consequences [174].
+Because the targeted networks were off the Internet, it is believed that the delivery mechanism was an USB stick.
+The attack can be generally summarized into two phases: 1) spreading and determining targets and 2) PLCs hijacking [84].
+The first step was realized by exploiting two zero-day Windows vulnerabilities, i.e., one in the shared printing server and the other was in Windows Server Service.
 Both vulnerabilities would allow remote code execution using RPC.
 Stuxnet used the first vulnerability to install itself in the system and the other to connect to other systems to also install itself in an iterative fashion.
-This process led to infecting about 100,000 infected systems worldwide, however, because the attack was targeted on specific PLCs, the infection did not have an influence on systems that were not connected to the targeted PLCs.
+This process led to infecting about 100000 infected systems worldwide, however, because the attack was targeted on specific PLCs, the infection did not have an influence on systems that were not connected to the targeted PLCs.
 Once Stuxnet is installed, it looks for a specific software used for monitoring and sending commands to the PLCs, that is Seimens WinCC.
-It goes through a thorough analysis to ensure that WinCC is connected to one of specific Siemens PLCs [83].
+It goes through a thorough analysis to ensure that WinCC is connected to one of specific Siemens PLCs [84].
 Once determined, the malware injects the malicious code that aims to alter PLCs' configuration.
 Once that is achieved, the final objective of the attack is realized, which is, most likely, damaging centrifuges used for uranium enrichment.
-For a detailed Stuxnet analysis, we refer you to [120].
+For a detailed Stuxnet analysis, we refer you to [125].

-Web-based attacks.
-A group of hackers exploit a web-based interface that is directly connected to field devices like PLCs.
+e) Web-based attacks: A group of hackers exploit a Webbased interface that is directly connected to field devices like PLCs.
 They opened multiple connections and left them open until authorized users could not access them, resulting in a DoS attack.
-In addition, they also sent a web page to the controller/field device that contains malicious Java script code designed to exploit a bug in the TCP/IP stack causing resetting of the controller [153].
+In addition, they also sent a Web page to the controller/ field device that contains malicious Java script code designed to exploit a bug in the TCP/IP stack causing resetting of the controller [159].

-Smart Grids Attacks
+2) Smart Grids Attacks: